yiorgosynkl/yiorgosynkl.github.io/_posts/2024-10-15-latin-essentials.md

 * Acta, non verba. — Deeds, not words. (res, non verba)
 * Barba non facit philosophum. — A beard doesn’t make one a philosopher.
 * Audentes fortuna iuvat. — Fortune favors the bold.
+* Audere est faucere. - To dare is to do.
 * Memento vivere. — Remember to live.
 * Memento mori. — Remember you must die
 * Amor fati. — love of fate